 If your express purpose is to humiliate, demean or silence the other person (particularly in front of someone else – and especially in front of your children), you will hate yourself for it later.
 Physically stop yourself and reword your reply.

-Ask yourself, too: do they have a point?
+Ask yourself, “Do they have a point?
 Am I reacting angrily out of habit?
 What’s to be lost by biting my tongue and listening to what they have to say?
-If these words were coming from my mouth, how would I want my partner to react?
+If these words were coming from my mouth, how would I want my partner to react?”

 Don’t try to crush your emotional response, but don’t automatically attribute it to your partner.
 If this gave you a stab of anger, hurt, tearfulness, stress, jealousy – categorise the response and ask yourself why?

 Don’t berate yourself for your response, just try to understand it.
 Question, too, whether your partner could reasonably have known how this would make you feel.
 Are they really trying to hurt or annoy you, or are blaming them for a feeling you already have locked away?